core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to the Recipient ID "kid1".

 This ensures that the client remains able to correctly perform the ordering and replay protection of notifications, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

+## External Signature Checkers # {#sec-processing-signature-checker}

+When receiving a message protected in group mode, a signature checker (see {{sec-additional-principals}}) proceeds as follows.

+* The signature checker retrieves the encrypted counter signature ENC_SIGNATURE from the message payload, and computes the original counter signature SIGNATURE as

+   SIGNATURE = ENC_SIGNATURE XOR KEYSTREAM

+   where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

+* The signature checker verifies the original counter signature SIGNATURE, by using the public key of the sender endpoint.
+The signature checker determines the public key to use based on the ID Context (Gid) and the Sender ID of the sender endpoint.

+Note that the following applies when attempting to verify the counter signature of a response message.

+* The response may not include a Partial IV and/or an ID Context.
+In such a case, the signature checker considers the same values from the corresponding request, i.e., the request matching with the response by CoAP Token value.

+* The response may not include a Sender ID.
+This can happen when the response protected in group mode matches a request protected in pairwise mode (see {{ssec-pre-conditions}}), with a case in point provided by {{I-D.amsuess-core-cachable-oscore}}.
+In such a case, the signature checker needs to use other means (e.g., source addressing information of the server endpoint) to identify the correct public key to use for verifying the counter signature of the response.

+The particular actions following a successful or unsuccessful verification of the counter signature are application specific and out of the scope of this document.

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}